 - Commitment to non-discrimination, gender equity and women’s economic empowerment, and freedom of association.

 - Respect for the environment.

 The main criticism of fair trade is the generally higher price of products for consumers, which in many cases is a lot higher than what the producer receives.
-Fair trade labelling is used by many companies as a sign of prestige and as an excuse to bump up prices and therefore their financial gains, above that of the actually producers.
+Fair trade labelling is used by many companies as a sign of prestige and as an excuse to bump up prices and, therefore, their financial gains, above that of the actual producers.

 The WFTO doesn’t currently deal with issues affecting consumers, only those affecting producers.
-Some think that fair trade organisations should consider consumers, while others some don’t.
+Some experts in fair trade think that fair trade organisations should consider consumers, while others don’t.
 For now, organisations only regulate the origin of products, not the sales to end-consumers.

 The other big criticism against fair trade is that it has a negative impact on those producers who are not part of fair trade practices.
 Fair trade producers receive support that usually results in better production, which saturates the market and brings prices down.
 They still get paid a fair trade price, but their competitors end up losing money and become poorer.
 Some argue that fair trade goes against market freedom, others that fair trade should be the norm for everyone and then no one would lose.